Located in northern Georgia, Marietta is a city that is also one of Atlanta’s largest suburbs.

-Centred on Marietta Square, the historic centre of the city, it takes tour members to seven different eateries.
+Centered on Marietta Square, the historic center of the city, it takes tour members to seven different eateries.

 Aiming to highlight the fantastic food available at locally-owned and run restaurants, bakeries, and food stores, you’ll be a world away from the Big Chicken here.